Tampere-University-Urban-Physics/fundamentals-of-gis/Content/3_Exercise.md

 education & low-income areas in Helsinki metropolitan region.**

 	- Select the grid squares that have been given the classification 4 in both of the reclassified fields
 		- Do you remember how to select attributes based on their value?
-Hint: check step number 4
+Hint: check section 1.2 in this exercise, step 2.
 	- Save the selection as a new layer and give it an informative name
 	- Compose a map of the results